KDE/documentation-develop-kde-org/content/hig/simple_by_default.md

 <!-- TODO: Picture of explanation messages here -->

+Only use a first-run wizard in a complex app, for one of the following:
+- To perform mandatory and unskippable setup actions that must be done before the app can be used.
+- As an optional and skippable teaching tool.

+Don't ask the user to express preferences or make decisions about optional settings in a wizard, or implement one for a simple to medium-sized app.

 ## Optimize common workflows
 Don't make the user do unnecessary work to use your app.
 Anticipate what the user is likely to do next and offer that.
 Examples: